 When not in use for a long time the oven should be kept covered.

 We recommend you use wood with a low moisture content, otherwise it may be difficult to burn, will produce lesser heat and make plenty of smoke.
-You may use any non-resinous wood you have available, although you should avoid treated wood.
+You may use any non-resinous wood you have available, although you should avoid treated wood (such as pallets, etc.).

-The quantity of wood needed will depend on several factors, as the time you will use the oven, the temperature needed to cook, etc.
+The quantity of wood needed will depend on several factors, as the time you will use the oven/grill, the temperature needed to cook, etc.

 As a guideline check the video on how to light your Carawela oven, consider you’ll have to add some more wood every 15min or so.